Academic Success Coordinator, Instructor

 - Cultural Anthropology

-- Academic Support Center, Anthropology, and Sociology
+- Academic Support Center, Anthropology and Geography, and Sociology

 - Ph.D. candidate in Anthropology, University of Nevada, Reno, Nevada M.A. in Anthropology, California State University, Fullerton, California B.A. in Anthropology, California State University, Fullerton, California